Media transparency: Overview

-An important note concerning Media Transparency is the use of ICT's, which can be defined as "Information and Communication Technology".
-ICT's are the online ways in which communication will be discussed in the following sections of this entry page.
+An important note concerning Media Transparency is the use of ICTs, which can be defined as "Information and Communication Technology".
+ICTs are the online ways in which communication will be discussed in the following sections of this entry page.

-The Background of ICT'S and Transparency (Heidegger and McLuhan)
+The background of ICTs and transparency (Heidegger and McLuhan)

 Transparency using the Internet has been a large fascination of social scientists, and the research surrounding transparency continues to grow.
 The basis to understanding transparency and technology is emphasized by Yoni Van Den Eede to be the work of Martin Heidegger and Marshall McLuhan.
-Eede claims, "In recent years several approaches--philosophical, sociological, psychological-- have been developed to come to grips with our profoundly technologically mediated world" (Eede, 2011).
+Eede claims, "In recent years several approaches – philosophical, sociological, psychological – have been developed to come to grips with our profoundly technologically mediated world" (Eede, 2011).
 Yet continues to explain that these recent discoveries would have not been made without the work first accomplished concerning media and technology by Heidegger and McLuhan.